theCampel/leocamacho-private-notes/content/index.md

   </div>
 </div>

-> [!example] The Target Audience?
-Me.
+> [!example] I was the target audience...
-> These notes are primarily for myself while I [[Learning|learn]] something new.
-They're far from perfect and were never intended for an audience.
-But hey, that's how I learn.
+> I write my notes so that ***I*** can come back and re-learn the concepts easily.
+They're messy, scrappy and incomplete.
+That's the learning process at the end of the day 😉.
 >
 > Also, some hyperlinks may not work - they're likely private notes (eg. [[Spirals|Spirals in Life]])

 ### Want to get in touch?
-- Email Me:
+- Send me an [Email](https://gchq.github.io/CyberChef/#recipe=From_Hex('Auto')&input=NkM2NTZGNjM2MTZENjE2MzY4NkYzNzMwMzc0MDY3NkQ2MTY5NkMyRTYzNkY2RA):
 	- My email as hexadecimal: `6C656F63616D6163686F37303740676D61696C2E636F6D`
 	- You can convert `hex -> ASCII` online with [CyberChef](https://gchq.github.io/CyberChef/#recipe=From_Hex('Auto')&input=NkM2NTZGNjM2MTZENjE2MzY4NkYzNzMwMzc0MDY3NkQ2MTY5NkMyRTYzNkY2RA).
 	- *(If I pasted my email here, I'd get swarmed with bots.)*